Thursday, 24 November 2016

 She falls into the river, and into the lair of the neck.

-When Peter hears about this, he orders that his harp be fetched with some urgency.
-The harp is duly delivered, and Peter starts to play.
-We are told how beautifully he was playing, and of the effect it had on all the creatures of the forest, and also on the ugly neck sitting in the stream.
+When Peter hears about this, he orders that his harp be fetched.
+Peter gets the harp, and he starts to play.
+We are told how beautifully he plays, and of the effects it has on all the creatures of the forest, and also on the ugly neck sitting in the stream.
 Eventually, the neck pleads with Peter to stop his playing.
 Peter replies that he will only stop playing if Kerstin is returned.
 Not only returned, but returned alive and whole, as though she had never been in the neck's lair.
 And not only that, but all her drowned sisters should be returned also.

 The neck obliges.
 So all the drowned girls escape from the river, and Peter and Kerstin are able to celebrate their wedding.